w3f/polkadot-wiki/README.md

 yarn mirror
 ```

-> Note: This command runs automatically when using `polkadot2:start` or `kusama2:start` development
+> Note: This command runs automatically when using `polkadot:start` or `kusama:start` development
 > scripts, so you don't need to worry about running it manually if you start the development site
 > with one of these commands.